 Three teenage girls who are lifelong friends believe in magic and Miracles—especially when St. Jude is involved.

-In February, Brielle Lumia, Tara Maier and Dominique Otto, all 15 years old, showed their faith by forming a mother-daughter St. Jude Heroes team that ran the Disney Princess Half Marathon at Walt Disney World in Orlando, Florida, this February.
+In February of 2016, Brielle Lumia, Tara Maier and Dominique Otto, all 15 years old, showed their faith by forming a mother-daughter St. Jude Heroes team that ran the Disney Princess Half Marathon at Walt Disney World in Orlando, Florida, this February.
 Team members donned running gear and pink tutus for the race, raising more than $19,700 for the kids of St. Jude.

 “Running down Main Street toward Cinderella’s castle, I remember being in awe of Walt Disney World as a magical place where dreams come true.
 But on that day, I thought the true magic is what St. Jude does, because they work very hard to make sure that kids get to be kids,” Brielle said.
 “The kids of St. Jude are the true heroes, as they run a virtual marathon, fighting for their very existence.”